This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Here are some things you can refuse on a daily basis: single-use plastics like disposable coffee cups, utensils, and straws (provided you don’t need them to drink).
 Even bioplastic straws, which are theoretically compostable, often end up in the trash because municipal composting facilities can’t identify them as bioplastic.

-We're all conditioned to say yes and accept swag bags, free coupons, magazines, flyers, and anything else because it's free.
+We're all conditioned to say “yes” and accept swag bags, free coupons, magazines, flyers, and anything else, just because it's free.
 Accept the things you need, and refuse the rest.
-Let's be honest, how many swag bags aren't filled with useless goodies or just marketing material?
 You can even refuse junk mail by using a free service like Catalog Choice.

 To help you get in the habit of refusing, look at what you're always accepting.
 If it's coffee cups, find a reusable one.
 If it's flyers, take a photo with your phone and save it for later.
 There are sustainable ways to refuse that don't mean you have to go without.

-Be realistic about what you actually need.
-Before making purchases, ask yourself if you really need this item.
+Before making purchases, ask yourself if you really need the item you’re buying.
 If you do, look at the quality.
 While price is a huge factor, try to find the best quality in your budget.
 Well-made products will last longer, reducing the times you'll need to repurchase.
 Another tip is to take care of your possessions by following cleaning instructions and labels so everything lasts a long time.

-Reusing also means selling or donating your used items so they go to loving homes instead of the landfill.
+Reusing also means selling or donating used items you no longer need so that they go to loving homes instead of the landfill.
 Have a yard sale, hop on Craigslist, or ask your friends and family if they have a need for things you don't.

 “Rot”—fun to say, fun to do.
 You might be thinking “there is no way I have time to compost” and that might be true for you.
 If it is, that’s fair and that’s life.